colinw10/huddl-app/docs/copilot-task/04-FRONTEND-INSTRUCTIONS.md

 //
 // State you need:
 // - friends: Array of friend user objects
-// - requests: Array of pending friend requests (received)
+// - pendingRequests: Array of pending friend requests (received) - NOT just 'requests'!
-// - loading: Boolean
+// - isLoading: Boolean
 // - error: String
 //
 // Functions you need to provide:
-// - fetchFriends(): Get current user's friends list
+// - fetchFriends(): Get current user's friends list AND pending requests (in parallel!)
-// - fetchRequests(): Get pending friend requests
 // - sendRequest(userId): Send friend request to user
 // - acceptRequest(requestId): Accept a friend request
 // - declineRequest(requestId): Decline a friend request
 // - removeFriend(userId): Unfriend someone
+//
+// IMPORTANT: Wait for AuthContext to finish loading before fetching!
+// - Import useAuth and check authLoading
+// - useEffect should depend on [user, authLoading]
+// - If authLoading, return early (don't fetch yet)
+//
+// fetchFriends behavior:
+// - Fetch BOTH friends AND pending requests in parallel using Promise.all
+// - friendsService.getAll() for friends
+// - friendsService.getPendingRequests() for pending requests
+// - Set both states at once
 //
 // Integration points:
 // - Uses friendsService.js (you build this too) for API calls